 We also include rest days in the tiny village of Grasmere and the market town of Richmond where you’re welcome to join a private walking tour (optional) to explore its rich past including the commanding castle built in 1086.
 We would love you to join our small group of intrepid like-minded travellers while enjoying the comfort and peace of mind of being fully supported by our expert local guide and UK based RAW Travel staff.

 - Join our expert guide on Wainwright’ famous walk across Northern England

 - Savour the rich diversity of scenery including dramatic Lakeland panoramas

-- Hike 3 national parks; Lake District, Yorkshire Dales and North York Moors
+- Hike three national parks: Lake District, Yorkshire Dales and North York Moors

-- Fabulous extra including a celebratory group dinner at Robin Hood’s Bay
+- Fabulous celebratory group dinner at Robin Hood’s Bay

-- Connect with nature and like-minded people one of the world’s best walks
+- Connect with nature and like-minded people on one of the world’s best walks